Gero-Marten/HypnoS-org/README.md

 This setting prevents randomness from affecting important endgame decisions.

-  ### NNUE Dynamic Weights
+  ### HardSuiteMode

-Type: Boolean — Default: true
+Type: Boolean (On/Off) — Default: On

-Description: enables dynamic blending of NNUE weights wMat/wPos using tapered game phase (0..24 → t 0..1024) and a small complexity boost when |psqt - positional| is large.
-No Shashin.

-Interaction: if NNUE ManualWeights = true, Dynamic is bypassed (Manual has priority).

-Note: the Dyn Open/Endgame … options below define the profiles used by Dynamic.
+Description: master switch for the solver recipe.
+When Off, engine behaves stock (no Phase-A/B, no extra checks).

-  ### NNUE ManualWeights
+  ### HardSuiteTactical

-Type: Boolean — Default: false
+Type: Boolean (On/Off) — Default: On

-Description: forces manual weights:

-wMat = 125 + NNUE StrategyMaterialWeight

-wPos = 131 + NNUE StrategyPositionalWeight
-and ignores all Dyn … options.
+Description: enables the Tactical solver path: Phase-A (wide) up to depth 12, then Phase-B (single PV).
+Effective only if HardSuiteMode is On.

-  ### NNUE StrategyMaterialWeight
+  ### SolveMultiPV

-Type: Integer (-12..12) — Default: 0
+Type: Integer (1..16) — Default: 4

-Description: delta over 125 (Manual mode only).
+Description: Phase-A width: number of principal variations explored in parallel at low depths.
+Wider helps surface the right idea early.

-  ### NNUE StrategyPositionalWeight
+  ### AutoSyncMultiPV

-Type: Integer (-12..12) — Default: 0
+Type: Boolean (On/Off) — Default: On

-Description: delta over 131 (Manual mode only).
+Description: if On, the engine internally caps effective MultiPV to SolveMultiPV (without writing GUI MultiPV).
+Avoids GUI buffer overruns in UIs that hide MultiPV (e.g., Fritz).

-  ### Dyn Open Mat
+  ### PVVerifyDepth

-Type: Integer (50..200) — Default: 115
+Type: Integer (0..12) — Default: 3

-Description: opening profile for material weight (Dynamic).
+Description: PV-head verification for the first N plies at PV nodes: softens pruning (LMR−1, LMP off) to stabilize the main line and reduce bogus PVs.

-  ### Dyn Open Pos
+  ### VerifyCutoffsDepth

-Type: Integer (50..200) — Default: 145
+Type: Integer (0..20) — Default: 8

-Description: opening profile for positional weight (Dynamic).
+Description: for depths ≤ N at non-PV nodes, confirm TT-based cutoffs with a narrow re-search before accepting.
+Reduces shallow false cutoffs.
+Not applied in qsearch.

-  ### Dyn Endgame Mat
+  ### QuietSEEPruneGate

-Type: Integer (50..200) — Default: 145
+Type: Integer (0..100 cp) — Default: 45 cp

-Description: endgame profile for material weight (Dynamic).
+Description: SEE gate for quiet pruning.
+Keep quiet moves if SEE ≥ −gate; otherwise fall back to the stock depth-scaled SEE threshold.
+Preserves critical quiets in tactical positions.

-  ### Dyn Endgame Pos
+  ### HardSuiteVerbose

-Type: Integer (50..200) — Default: 115

-Description: endgame profile for positional weight (Dynamic).

-  ### Dyn Complexity Gain (%)

-Type: Integer (0..50) — Default: 12

-Description: small percentage boost on wPos when the NNUE components disagree (large |psqt - positional|).

-  ### (Debug) NNUE Log Weights

-Type: Boolean — Default: false
+Type: Boolean (On/Off) — Default: Off

-Description: prints one line per search at root: wMat/wPos, phase t, small/big net, scaled threshold.
+Description: prints runtime info lines (e.g., “Using MultiPV=…”) to UCI output when enabled.
+Off by default to avoid GUI spam.